LINES IN THE DUST

 After passing the requisite joint and listening to the Jefferson Airplane’s first album, which she said was just being released, Dusty took a yellow hardcover from a bookshelf.
 “This is the Ching,” she said solemnly, “The Book of Changes, the oracle, the oldest book in the world.”

 She handed me three pennies and showed me how to “throw” the I Ching.
 As directed, I shook the pennies in cupped hands and then gently slapped them down on the cover of the book.
 Dusty examined the pennies following each of six such throws and wrote down the indicated “lines” starting from the bottom — a ritual I was to repeat countless times thereafter.

 She silently consulted the I Ching for a few moments before announcing the results, “The Caldron, with no changes.”
 Then she handed me the book, open to Hexagram 50, Ting/The Caldron.
 The Ting, a bronze food vessel used in ancient Chinese ceremonial meals, is said to represent the spiritual nourishment dispensed by sages and teachers — which is what the I Ching itself would come to mean to me.

 Shortly after that initial encounter I purchased my own copy of the Wilhelm/Baynes translation, which would eventually be followed by several other translations.
 However, as is often the case with such things, that first version is still my favorite.
 It’s been criticized for taking a slightly Christian stance, but I think that only makes it more fathomable for Westerners like myself.
 Richard Wilhelm, a Christian missionary who fell under the spell of Chinese wisdom, translated the I Ching into German over the course of ten years under the guidance of a traditional Chinese sage, who died as soon as the translation was complete.

-I started by reading it from beginning to end, like any other book.
-I was intrigued to discover that in his introduction, Carl Jung, who was a close friend of Wilhelm, wrote that when he asked it about the forthcoming translation he also threw the Ting hexagram — a coincidence that cemented my high regard for that old Chinese book.
+I started by reading it from beginning to end like any other book.
+I was intrigued to discover that in his introduction, Carl Jung, a close friend of Wilhelm, wrote that when he asked it about the forthcoming translation he also threw the Ting hexagram — a coincidence that cemented my high regard for that old Chinese book.